dweekly/docs/pages/dashboard/aggregate-data-access.md

 ### Email Analytics

-All access roles - Admin/Team Member/Full Read/Limited Read - have view access to the **Email Analytics** page.
+All access roles - Admin/Team Member/Full Read/Limited Read - have view access to the <notranslate>**Email Analytics**</notranslate> page.

 ![image](/_assets/img/pages/dashboard/access-levels/aggregate-email-analytics.gif)

 ### Organic Search

-All access roles - Admin/Team Member/Full Read - except Limited Read have view access to the **Organic Search** page.
+All access roles - Admin/Team Member/Full Read - except Limited Read have view access to the <notranslate>**Organic Search**</notranslate> page.

 !!! warning "Channel-level Access also Required"
     Due to the ability to impact functionality, the Organic Search page also requires the user have Channel-level access.